Marketing to Dentists: How to Market to Dentists

 Dental Service/Support Organizations (DSOs)

 Our marketing strategy typically works best when marketing directly to practice owners and key decision-makers.
-However, we can’t talk about dental trends without considering DSOs and the impact they are having on the industry.
-If you are looking to target DSOs, we recommend taking more of an enterprise-ABM approach.
+However, we can’t talk about dental trends without considering DSOs and their impact on the industry.
+If you are looking to target DSOs, we recommend taking a more enterprise-ABM approach.

 What Is a DSO?

-DSOs are large companies that acquire a dental practice and take over the office operations and administrative work.
-They basically act as the “office” portion of a dental practice and often handle marketing, insurance/billing, etc. For dentists early in their career, DSOs offer stable salaries without the need to invest in their own private practices on top of large sums of student loan debt.
-In contrast, dentists later in their career can benefit from fighting against the labor shortage in staffing their own offices.
+DSOs are large companies that acquire dental practices and take over office operations and administrative work.
+They basically act as the “office” portion of a dental practice and often handle marketing, insurance/billing, etc. For dentists early in their careers, DSOs offer stable salaries without the need to invest in their own private practices while also dealing with large student loan debt.
+In contrast, dentists later in their careers can benefit from fighting the labor shortage to staff their own offices.

 Pros